cns-iu/AICoEvolution/README.md

 ## Burst Detection

 Burst Detection uses Kleinberg's algorithm available in Sci2 (Sci2 Team, 2009).
 See the burst visualization code in Code directory.

+## Convergence

+The Convergence Network is described in Crane Workflow (see Appendix) and data convertion from WoS ids and WoS references into a 2D network is performed using the convergence code (see code directory).